Asllan Rusi

-Asllan Rusi (4 October 1944—1983) was a former Albanian volleyball player who played for Dinamo Tirana and the Albania men's national team.
+Asllan Rusi (4 October 1944 – 1983) was an Albanian volleyball player who played for Dinamo Tirana and the Albania men's national team.
 He is memorialized in the naming of the Asllan Rusi Sports Palace, Albania's main indoor sporting arena.
 He was a 12 time national champion and a 7 time cup winner in Albania and he earned 40 international caps with Albania.